 News from the Watershed – 2015 – Click here for an update on NRWC projects and activities!

-The Niantic River Watershed Website is funded in part by the CT DEEP through a US EPA Nonpoint Source grant under §319 of the Clean Water Act.
+The Niantic River Watershed Website is funded in part by a Dominion Foundation Environmental Stewardship grant.